oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/custom-model/custom-model.md

 ## **Summary**

 Congratulations! </br>
-In this lab you have learnt how to create and train custom NER and TXTC models and analyze text on trained models through language endpoing using OCI Console and Python SDK.
+In this lab you have learnt how to create and train custom NER and TXTC models and analyze text on trained models through language endpoint using OCI Console and Python SDK.

 [Proceed to the next section](#next).